Use Port Guides to Plan Shore Excursions

 HopOn Bus routes are designed to visit all the major tourist attractions in the area!
 Hence, the HopOn Bus map is one of the best maps you can find to plan your shore excursion.
-Whether or not you plan to use the HopOn bus, be sure to download and print the map. www.City-Sightseeing.com is the largest HopOn bus company in the world.
-When planning a shore excursion, visit their website and download their maps.
+Whether or not you plan to use the HopOn bus, check the websites of the bus companies.
+Some of them publish FREE very legible, useful maps showing all the tourist sites in the city.

 Rental car touring is not for everyone and it’s not practical in many ports.
 The advantage of a rental car is that it allows you to personalize your tour spending time as you choose.
 If you’re traveling with kids or have four people to share the cost, rental car touring is a very low cost shore excursion (per person).

 I use rental cars to explore low population density rural areas, towns, mountains, forests, coastal areas, and the countryside from cruise ports.
 My rental car touring guides cover Cobh Ireland, Santorini Greece, and several Canadian ports e. g.
 Charlottetown Prince Edward Island, Sydney and Halifax Nova Scotia, St John New Brunswick, and Quebec City.